DSI-VD/joran-design-system/README.md

 ## New version

+Here's how to tag, build, publish and deploy a new version

 1. Update `CHANGELOG.md` and commit
 `$ git commit -m "bump for version [new version]"`
 2. Create a new version and generate a new tag